 Many manufacturers will claim their helmets to be lightweight, as nobody wants to ride with a heavy lump on their head causing discomfort.

 Especially when lightweight lids are now constructed from incredibly strong and protective materials, there is just no need to put yourself through it.

-However, only when you start to look at the helmet’s weight and try it on to see how the weight is distributed will you realise that not all ‘lightweight’ helmets are made equal.
+However, only when you look at the helmet’s weight and try it on to see how the weight is distributed will you realise that not all ‘lightweight’ helmets are equal.